 The connection between MVE and the CA servers must be validated.
 During validation, MVE communicates with the CA server to download the certificate chain and the Certificate Revocation List (CRL).
-The enrolment agent certificate is also generated.
+The enrollment agent certificate or test certificate is also generated.
 This certificate enables the CA server to trust MVE.

-For more information on defining the endpoints and validation, see "Configuring MVE for automated certificate management" on page 71.
+For more information on defining the endpoints and validation, see "Configuring MVE for automated certificate management" on page 73.